Avaiga/taipy-doc/docs/knowledge_base/tips/dataiku/index.md

 ```

-Now, you can configure your data nodes.
-This will allow you to access
+Now, it's time to set up your data nodes from these custom functions.
+This enablies a better integration of Taipy's scenarios and data management
+capabilities with Dataiku.
+This setup empowers you to read and write data
+efficiently, track changes, and use the data node with pipelines crucial for
+your application.

 ```python
 from taipy import Config, Scope import os